BBC Broadcasting House

 Tours take approximately one hour and 45 minutes and involve a certain amount of walking and standing.

-- Read frequently asked questions (FAQs) about BBC Tours [PDF: 213KB]
+- Read frequently asked questions (FAQs) about booking BBC Tours and visiting BBC Bristol

 - Pre-booking is essential